 If an IRS special agent suspects you of committing a crime, they will usually want to get in touch with you.
 In most cases, you will be approached with a special agent without prior warning.
 The reason the agent won’t notify you is to catch you off-guard so that you will hopefully reveal information that will help them with their investigation.
 If an agent approaches you at your home or workplace and asks you about your involvement with a crime, don’t say anything.
 Contact an attorney as soon as possible to make sure that your rights are protected.

 It’s also important to remember that special agents don’t have the power to charge you with a crime.
 When they contact you, their goal is to gather information for their investigation, not to arrest you.
 Don’t say anything to the agents that could help with their case, even if you know that you’re innocent.
 If you have committed no crime, this will bear out during the course of the investigation.

 At this point, you might also be wondering if a civil audit can lead to a criminal investigation.
 The answer to this question, unfortunately, is yes.
 If a crime is detected during your civil audit, a criminal investigation will soon be initiated.
 The IRS does have to follow a strict procedure, however.
 For instance, if the civil audit reveals a crime, you cannot be immediately arrested.
 First, the civil audit must end, and then a criminal investigation will take place.
 This means that you will have some time to prepare for the possibility of facing criminal charges.

-Facing an IRS criminal investigation can be extremely nerve-racking, and so can dealing with tax debt.
+Facing an IRS criminal investigation can be extremely nerve-racking, and so can dealing with back taxes.
 If you owe back taxes and are struggling to make payments, Solvable is here to help you.
-We have a library of research articles that can help you understand the different ways to get out of tax debt, and we also provide tax debt relief company reviews so that you can choose the solution that’s right for you.
+We have a library of research articles that can help you understand the different ways to get out of back taxes, and we also provide back tax assistance company reviews so that you can choose the solution that’s right for you.